nerves-project/nerves/docs/User Interfaces.md

 ### Configure networking

 By default, the `my_app_firmware` project will include the `nerves_pack` dependency, which simplifies the network setup and configuration process.
-The default configuration assumes that we will be using a target device that supports USB gadget devices (such as the Raspberry Pi Zero and Raspberry Pi 3 A+).
-It configures the virtual Ethernet interface `usb0` to connect to the host computer over a USB cable by running a simple DHCP server on the device.
+At runtime, `nerves_pack` will detect all available interfaces that have not been configured and apply defaults for `usb*` and `eth*` interfaces.

+For `eth*` interfaces, the device attempts to connect to the network with DHCP using `ipv4` addressing.

+For `usb*` interfaces, it uses [`vintage_net_direct`] to run a simple DHCP server on the device and assign the host an IP address over a USB cable.

 If you want to use some other network configuration, such as wired or wireless Ethernet, please refer to the [`nerves_pack` documentation] and the